 Her core capabilities lie in the fields of environmental policy analysis and socio-economic assessments in both developing and developed countries.
 Ayesha combines analytical rigour and a highly organised work ethic with a flexible approach to tailoring financial mechanism and policy appraisals, evaluation and design to her clients’ needs.

-Ayesha joined Eunomia after completing her Master’s degree in Environmental Economics and Climate Change at the London School of Economics.
+Ayesha has over 5 years’ experience in environmental consulting.
+She joined Eunomia after completing her Master’s degree in Environmental Economics and Climate Change at the London School of Economics.
 During her time at LSE, she worked as a part-time Business and Sustainability Consultant to the Urban Orchard Project, eventually inspiring her dissertation research on a valuation of socio-spatial benefits from common spaces in London’s council estates.

 Prior to that, Ayesha worked as an Assistant Editor and Coordinator for Sanctuary Asia, a biodiversity and climate change initiative headquartered in India.
 Ayesha also holds a Bachelor’s degree with Honours in Economics from the University of Mumbai.